Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

    - Signed in users can purchase the plan clicking on "Buy Nutrition Plan" button where redirects the user to Product Detail page.

   - Signed in users who have already purchased the plan it displays "See Your Plan" button where redirects the user to "My Nutrition Plan"page.
-   - For anonymous users it displays a "Register to buy" button where redirects the user to the "Sign Up"page.
+   - For anonymous users it displays a "Register to buy" button where redirects the user to the "Sign Up" page.
-   - For superusers it displays an "Edit" button where redirects to the "Edit Plan"page and also "See Your Plan" button where redirects the user to "My Nutrition Plan"page.
+   - For superusers it displays an "Edit" button where redirects to the "Edit Plan"page and also "See Your Plan" button where redirects the user to "My Nutrition Plan"page.

 - Products - this page displays all products:
    - Products can be filtered by category, price, rating or show all products.